Recently, I’ve begun to see articles and blog posts suggesting that UX, as a discipline, should be retired.

 I’ve been in the UX industry for over 20 years.
 Perhaps that’s not long compared to some (I hope someday to have been in the field as long as Don Norman) but it’s certainly long enough to have seen the cyclical pattern that has befallen UX design in the past.

-Take a company that has relied on their engineers to design and build everything, including the user’s interaction points, for years.
+Take a company that has relied on its engineers to design and build everything, including the user’s interaction points, for years.
 They realize that their UX is…less than optimal.
 Actually, it’s often rather dreadful by the time a company is willing to recognize that they have a problem.

 The company leaders decide we need to bring in experts to fix this.
 So they build up a new team filled with skilled user experience and user interface designers, maybe even a few human factors experts as well.
 Over the next several years, that team diligently crafts elegant and user-friendly experiences, and they do it exceptionally well.